Uiuran/Biological-Images-Datasets/README.md

 Suggested pathway to pattern matching architecture:
 - Apply semantic segmentation relying on many levels of deepeness and size of Convolutional Neural Nets layers.
+  - Analysis/Visualization of Feature Maps (Neurons, Channels, Layers, Regions and so on), Semantic Dictionaries (see ref below) and apply measurements.
 - Apply sequential models for sequence of coarse-grained extracted features.
 - Apply Generative Adversarial model with previous model as generator.